 - Perform the PRE-START CHECKS and turn off the air conditioner and other large electrical loads.
-Open the manual shutoff valve at the LPG container if this is an LPG genset. - Move the enable switch (if the vehicle is so equipped) to the position that allows genset operation. - Push and hold the genset or remote START switch (Figures 5 and NO TAG) until the genset starts.
+Open the manual shutoff valve at the LPG container if this is an LPG genset. - 2.
+Push and hold the genset or remote START switch (Figures 5 and 6) until the genset starts.
+(The remote START switch inside the vehicle should have a lamp which lights to indicate that the genset has started and is running.)